How to Deal with Rejection

 Rejection comes at two stages of the job searching process and learnings can differ as a result.
 The first stage is after you apply for the role, and the second stage is after the interview stage.

-• Technology makes advertisements easy to apply for.
-This is where you put a lot of effort in customising your CV to the job ad and writing a compelling cover letter.
+Technology makes applying for job ads easy.
+This is where you put a lot of effort into updating your resume and customising your CV to the job ad, as well as writing a compelling cover letter.
 You fill in all the fields on the form and click apply.
-A week later you find that you weren't successful in getting an interview.
+A week later, you find that you weren’t successful in getting an interview.
 What went wrong?

 Things to consider when applying

-• Could you answer yes to 75% of the key requirements?
+Could you answer yes to 75% of the key requirements?
+Evaluate your skills against the key requirements to determine if the role is a good fit or the right fit for your background and experience.
 Whilst not a scientific measure, by being able to answer yes to approximately this sort of measure will help decide if you have enough scope to grow in the role as well as be challenged.
 If you answer yes to over 90% the role may be too junior, and if you answer no to less than 50% of the key requirements, then the role is likely to senior, or beyond your current capability.

 If yes…

-• After the interview, specific feedback can be invaluable.
+After the interview, specific feedback can be invaluable.
 Though it can sometimes be hard to hear, feedback may reveal areas for improvement - such as tone, engagement, or the types of questions asked (or not asked) - that could make all the difference in your next application.
-By reflecting on these experiences, you can transform rejection into an opportunity for growth, equipping yourself with practical job application tips and strategies to land your next role in the future.
+By reflecting on these experiences, you can transform rejection into an opportunity for growth, equipping yourself with practical job application tips and strategies to land your next role in the future and prepare for the next interview.